-Special Prize The Ben Caves Memorial Trophy given by his parents to the CCRS will be awarded by them to
+Special Prize The Ben Caves Memorial Trophy given by his

 Includes interest from a sum of money donated by the 1976 GB Team to Canada and USA in memory of their fellow team member Mr HS Whitaker (GC).

 To be awarded to the competitors whose scores in the Lovell, Conan Doyle, Duke of Cambridge and Corporation make up the highest aggregates.